Tasneem-Selim-Researcher/GNN_CoRA_Competition/README.md

 ## 🏆 Baseline

-The provided starter code implements a **2-layer Graph Convolutional Network (GCN)** as a baseline.

-Participants are encouraged to improve upon this baseline using:
+Participants are encouraged to improve the provided starter code upon this baseline using:

 * Deeper architectures
 * Attention mechanisms